kyverno/kyverno/docs/user/cli/commands/kyverno_apply.md

-      --detailed-results            If set to true, display detailed results -e, --exception strings           Policy exception to be considered when evaluating policies against resources --exceptions strings          Policy exception to be considered when evaluating policies against resources --exceptions-with-resources   Evaluate policy exceptions from the path to resource files -b, --git-branch string           test git repository branch -h, --help                        help for apply
+      --detailed-results            If set to true, display detailed results -e, --exception strings           Policy exception to be considered when evaluating policies against resources --exceptions strings          Policy exception to be considered when evaluating policies against resources --exceptions-with-resources   Evaluate policy exceptions from the resources path -b, --git-branch string           test git repository branch -h, --help                        help for apply
       --kubeconfig string           path to kubeconfig file with authorization and master location information